The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Application in Derivative-Free Optimization

-We link the function values at the simplex points $\Theta_k$ to the simplex gradient in the following lemma. \begin{lemma} Assume $f \in C^{1,1}_\nu(\R^n)$.
-For any iteration $k$ of Algorithm~\ref{alg}, let $\hat{f}$ be the linear function that interpolates $f$ on $\Theta_k$, and $\bc_k$ the centroid of $\Theta_k$.
+We link the function values at the simplex points $\Theta_k$ to the gradient of the affine function $\hat{f}$ in the following lemma. \begin{lemma} Assume $f \in C^{1,1}_\nu(\R^n)$.
+For any iteration $k$ of Algorithm~\ref{alg}, let $\hat{f}$ be the affine function that interpolates $f$ on $\Theta_k$, and $\bc_k$ the center of $\Theta_k$.
 Then